Used by permission of the photographer.

 Through plot-worthy coincidence, Stark saw a column written by Jenkins in a newspaper his dad subscribed to and emailed Brady to see if the columnist’s name rang a bell.

-In 2000, Brady and Jenkins-Brady married and started Write Up The Road two years later.
-Stark joined them in their publishing efforts, bravely allowing the amateurs to publish his first collection of poems, “Sympatico Patio!”
+In 2000, Brady and Jenkins married and started Write Up The Road two years later.
+Stark joined them in their publishing efforts, bravely allowing the amateurs to publish his first collection of poems, “Simpatico Patio!”

 The years in between have enabled all of them to polish their skills mightily.
 Brady has written bestselling trucking business books.
 Stark has become internationally known for his art criticism, articles and multiple books of poetry.
-Jenkins-Brady had one book published by Berkley Penguin of NYC and continues her aspirations to be a best-selling writer.
+Jenkins-Brady was published by Berkley Penguin of NYC and continues her aspirations to be a best-selling writer.

-As of today, we three are story tellers, weaving articles, flash fiction, short stories, poetry, books out of our friendship and our hearts into lives rich with words and imagery.
+As of today, we three are storytellers, weaving articles, flash fiction, short stories, poetry, books, out of our friendship and our hearts, into lives rich with words and imagery.
+Join us.